smycynek/baby-shape-swipe/README.md

 # baby-shape-swipe
-Shape flashcards for parnets kids
+Shape flashcards for parents and kids

 ## Basics